The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 Done Leary Done Properly

 The Dun Laoghaire main street isn't anything special, unless you like charity shops, so we'll stick to the sea front.
 One quick shout out for the tiny pen shop in top floor of the utterly non descript shopping centre.
 I love that a pen shop not only exists, but seems busy.
 The owner is a character.
-Buy a fancy pen while you still can.

 Get On The Water

-We Works For Free in DL
+We Work For Free in DL

 Tea and Theatre